HTML5test

 HTML5Test.com evaluates the browser's support for Web storage, the W3C Geolocation API, HTML5-specific HTML elements (including the canvas element), and other features.
 It does not evaluate a browser's conformance to other web standards, such as Cascading Style Sheets, ECMAScript, or the Document Object Model.
 Conformance testing for those standards is within the purview of Acid3, an automated test published by Ian Hickson in 2008.
 Similarly, Acid3 does not evaluate a browser's HTML5 conformance.
-The test scope of HTML5Test.com and the test scope of Acid3 are mutually exclusive.
+The test scope of HTML5Test.com and that of Acid3 are mutually exclusive.